Why is my boiler short cycling

 Can I fix a short cycling boiler myself?

-In some cases, simple adjustments like checking the thermostat settings or refilling the boiler's water supply may resolve short cycling.
-However, if the issue persists, it's best to call in a professional HVAC technician to diagnose and repair the problem.
+In some cases, you may be able to fix a short cycling boiler yourself, such as adjusting the thermostat settings or cleaning the boiler's components.
+However, if the issue persists or you're unsure of the cause, it's best to call a professional HVAC technician to diagnose and repair the problem.

 Connect with certified professionals in your area